-It’s Christmastime again, which means ribbons, bows, and wrapping paper — lots and lots of wrapping paper.
-But if your closet looks anything like mine, then you’ll probably need to buy new gift wrap.
+It’s Christmastime again, which it's finally appropriate to bust out the ribbons, bows, and wrapping paper — lots and lots of wrapping paper.
 Each year, I toss in whatever Christmas gift wrap I have left over in the corner of the closet to hibernate until next winter.
-But by the time I need to use it again, my once beautiful rods of wrapping paper have morphed into a crumpled mound of ripped and wrinkled paper, glitter, and who knows what else.
+But by the time I need to use it again, my once beautiful rods of wrapping paper have usually morphed into a crumpled mound of ripped and wrinkled paper, glitter, and who knows what else.

 Instead of stuffing my overflowing closet with even more craft supplies, I took advantage of the white space on the back of my bedroom door and set up my very own gift-wrapping station.

-If you want to create an out-of-closet gift wrapping station (like mine), all you'll need is a shoe rack or closet rack of some sort.
-They're super easy to find in the closet organization section of Home Depot.
+If you want to create an out-of-closet gift-wrapping station like mine, all you'll need is a shoe rack or closet rack of some sort.
+They're super easy to find in the closet organization section of Home Depot ($24, Home Depot).
 Be sure to purchase a few screws, too.
-If you don't have a drill, I'd recommend buying or borrowing one.
-You'll also need a pack of curtain clip hangers ($11, Amazon).
+If you don't have a drill, I'd recommend borrowing one.
+You'll also need a pack of curtain clip hangers ($10.89 for 50 clips, Amazon).
 I only used six, but you can use as many as you'd like.

-Then, just screw it into the back of your door.
+Then, just screw the shelf into the back of your door.
 If you'd like to hide your wrapping station, screw the rack onto the inside of the closet door.
-(And whatever you do, do not use double-sided sticky tape to hang the rack.
+(Whatever you do, avoid using double-sided sticky tape to hang the rack.
 I made this mistake the first time; believe me, it will fall in the middle of the night.)

-If you'd rather not drill a hole into your door (and I don't blame you), then there are plenty of other ways to store your wrapping paper without tearing it up.
-One way, is to place your gift wrap in an over-the-door shoe organizer ($8, Amazon).
+If you'd rather not drill a hole into your door (and I don't blame you), then there are plenty of other ways to store your wrapping paper safely.
+One is to place your gift wrap in an over-the-door shoe organizer ($7.97, Amazon).
 Just cut out the bottom of each shoe holder, and viola!
 You have a brand new spot to put your gift wrap rods.
-If the shoe organizer is a bit too messy for you, then this Ikea gift wrap hack, created with a $2 bag dispenser, might be more your style.
+If the shoe organizer is a bit too messy for you, then this IKEA gift wrap hack, created with a $2 bag dispenser, might be more your style.
 It fits snugly into an out-of-the-way corner of your closet, and it keeps things orderly and easy to find when it is time to dress up your gifts.
 (Only downside we can think of is that you can't fit very many rolls of wrapping paper, so you'll only be able to save your favorites.)